tobusiek/PyDomuwa/README.md

 # PyDomuwa

-## Domuwa is a locally hosted service, created to play games on a party.
+## Domuwa is a locally hosted service, created to play games on a party

 In future, there will be implementation of games like Ego or Who's most likely, Cards against humanity, etc.

 App uses Python 3.11, FastAPI, SQLite database (pointed to file in project directory) with alembic.
 Client will be created with React + Typescript (later).

 Every player needs to connect their device (phone or pc) to the same Wi-Fi as pc that app is hosted on.
-Then everybody goes to http address, which is printed in console once the app has been started. <br>
+Then everybody goes to http address, which is printed in console once the app has been started.

 Every player can modify question and answers database (initially empty):